NipponPa/cpe334se-finalproject/memory-bank/architecture.md

 - `CalendarGrid.tsx`: Renders the calendar grid layout with days
 - `DayCell.tsx`: Represents individual days in the calendar with event visualization
 - `AddEventForm.tsx`: Modal form for creating and editing events
-- `EventDetailView.tsx`: Modal showing events for a selected day with edit capabilities
+- `EventDetailView.tsx`: Modal showing events for a selected day with edit and delete capabilities
 - `FriendSelection.tsx`: Component for selecting friends to invite to events
 - `NotificationDropdown.tsx`: Component for displaying and responding to notifications (added in notification system update)
 - `SignUpPage.tsx`: Component for user registration that handles username input and connects it to both display name in authentication and full name in user table